Workbench (AmigaOS): Workbench 3.5, 3.9

-Following Commodore's demise and around six years after Workbench 3.1 was released, Haage & Partner were commissioned to update AmigaOS, which was released in 1999 as a software-only update for existing systems.
+Following Commodore's demise and around six years after Workbench 3.1 was released, Haage & Partner were commissioned to update AmigaOS, which was released in 1999 as a software-only update for existing m68k-systems with at least a 68020.

 The Workbench look and feel, though still largely based on the earlier 3.1 release, was revised somewhat, with an improved user interface based on ReAction, improved icon rendering and official support for true color backdrops.
 These releases included support for existing third-party GUI enhancements, such as NewIcons, by integrating these patches into the system.
 The 3.5 and 3.9 releases included a new set of 256-color icons and a choice of desktop wallpaper.
 These replaced the default all-metal gray 4/8 color scheme used on AmigaOS from release 2.0 to 3.1.

 The 3.9 release of Workbench was again developed by Haage&Partner and released in 2000.
 The main improvements were the introduction of a program start bar called AmiDock, revised user interfaces for system settings and improved utility programs.